Utayaki/MTUCI_Praktika_2022/README.md

 Training:
 1. Create a dataset directory with two folders: training and testing.
-In each of these folders add folders with class names and fill these class-named folders with .wav examples par example:
+In each of these folders add folders with class names and fill these class-named folders with .wav examples.
+Files in training will be used

+par example:
 ```
 -dataset_MTUCI